Bloodpack/webradio-db/README.md

 # webradio-db
-Here is my WebradioFS stram list
+Here is my WebradioFS stream list

 # Streams need to be formatted as shown